 \subsection{Convergence Analysis}

 Having presented Algorithm \ref{alg:1}, both its theoretical and practical performances must be investigated.
 The key question is whether and how fast the generated primal-dual iterates converge to a saddle point to Prob.~\eqref{prob:sto_minmax}, in the presence of expectation constraints.
-Suppose the generated dual sequences $\{\lambda_t\}, \{\gamma_t\}$ are assumed to be upper bounded, then similar convergence analysis for convex-concave saddle problems \sg{\citep{lan2020first,nemirovski2009robust}} can be used to analyze the convergence behavior of Algorithm \ref{alg:1}.
-However, such assumption is not guaranteed to be true and is usually considered to be rather restrictive in the literature.
-We note that very recently, the boundedness of dual iterates in the accelerated ConEx algorithm \citep{boob2019stochastic} has been proved.
-However, our stochastic minimax setting is more complicated where two pairs of primal-dual sequences $\{x_t,\gamma_t\}$ and $\{y_t,\lambda_t\}$ inevitably interact with each other and induce compounded randomness.
-This makes our analysis much more challenging.
+Suppose that \sg{$\cX$ and $\cY$ are compact convex sets} and the generated dual sequences $\{\lambda_t\}, \{\gamma_t\}$ are uniformly bounded or have uniformly bounded second moments, then similar convergence analysis for convex-concave saddle problems \citep{nemirovski2009robust,lan2020first} can be used to analyze the convergence behavior of Algorithm~\ref{alg:1}.
+However, such an assumption is not guaranteed to be true and is usually considered to be rather restrictive in the literature. \sg{We note that very recently, \citep{boob2019stochastic} proposed an algorithm for solving the vanilla convex stochastic optimization with compact convex sets $\cX, \cY$ and convex expectation constraints, and showed the uniform boundedness of {second moment of the} corresponding dual iterates.
+Unlike \citep{boob2019stochastic}, this work considers the min-max stochastic optimization with expectation constraints, which is more complicated than \citep{boob2019stochastic} where two pairs of primal-dual sequences $\{x_t,\gamma_t\}$ and $\{y_t,\lambda_t\}$ inevitably interact with each other and induce compounded randomness.} This makes our analysis much more challenging.